solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 ## Callbacks

-The partner can use callbacks to get notifications regarding updates on the Resources (Transactions & ClosureRequests) on the platform.
-Every time a new Transaction is created or an existing one is updated a Callback with a reference to the Resource will be issued.
+The partner can use callbacks to get notifications regarding updates on the Resources (Transactions, ClosureRequests and Trades) on the platform.
+Every time a
+* new Transaction is created or an existing one is updated
+* existing Trade or ClosureRequest is updated a Callback with a reference to the Resource will be issued.
 Then the partner can fetch the current state of the Resource using an ordinary authenticated request to the corresponding API endpoint.